 We have the first right to prepare, file, prosecute and maintain any patent applications and patents in respect of the licensed invention and any part thereof, at our expense, subject to certain conditions.
 We are required to make all the reasonable efforts necessary to obtain and maintain patent protection of the licensed technology in at least the following countries: Canada, the United States, France, Italy and Belgium.
 We have the right, but not the obligation, to take action in the prosecution, prevention or termination of any infringement of patents licensed under the agreement.
 We are responsible for the expenses of any patent infringement suit that we bring, including the expenses incurred by Univalor in connection with such suits.
 We are entitled to reimbursement from any awards or settlements recovered in such suit or in the settlement thereof for all costs and expenses involved in the prosecution of any such suit.
-If we elect not to pursue any action in connection with infringement, Univalor may elect to do so.
-In such event, Univalor will be responsible for the expenses of any patent infringement suit that it brings, including the expenses incurred by Univalor in connection with such suits and be entitled to reimbursement from any awards or settlements recovered in such suit or in the settlement thereof for all costs and expenses involved in the prosecution of any such suit.
+If we elect not to pursue any action in connection with such suits and be entitled to reimbursement from any awards or settlements settlement thereof for all costs and expenses involved in the prosecution of any such suit.
+If we are settlement suit that it brings, including the expenses incurred by Univalor in connection with such suits and be entitled to reimbursement from any awards or settlements recovered in such suit or in the settlement thereof for all costs and expenses involved in the prosecution of any such suit.